 In a country that follows the monarchical constitution, the government is headed by a group of people i.e. Cabinet of Ministers.
 In Republican Constitution, the Head of the State is elected by the people of the country for a fixed period of time in office.
 In most countries, the head of state is known as President.
 The best example of a republican country is the United States of America.

 5. Presidential and Parliamentary Constitution

-Political and Legal Constitution is another name for the Presidential and Parliamentary Constitution respectively.
+Political and Legal Constitution is other names for the Presidential and Parliamentary Constitution respectively.

-The Presidential Constitution is a type of constitution where all the executive powers are vested to the President.
+The Presidential Constitution is a type of constitution where all the executive powers are vested in the President.
 In those countries, the president is the head of the State and Government.